Dry and Sensitive Skin Care: How to Strengthen Your Skin’s Natural Barrier

 What is the best cleanser for sensitive and dry skin on the face?

-Smoothing Cleanser by Alexandra Kubas is a moisturizing cleansing cream meticulously formulated for very dry skin and sensitive skin.
+Smoothing Cleanser by Alexandra Kubas is a moisturising cleansing cream meticulously formulated for very dry skin and sensitive skin.
 Its lipid-rich base purifies deeply while safeguarding the hydrolipid barrier – critical for preventing severe dryness and irritation.
 The formula efficiently removes impurities and cosmetic residues without disrupting the stratum corneum’s intercellular structure, making it ideal for dehydrated or reactive complexions.

 How It Works: